minhe86/JavaPlaywrightJUnit5CucumberAllure2025/README.md

   <li><strong>JUnit5</strong>: A testing framework used to run tests and manage assertions.</li>
   <li><strong>Allure</strong>: A reporting tool to generate test execution reports.</li>
   <li><strong>Git</strong>: Version control for managing the project.</li>
   <li><strong>Notes</strong>: This is still an ongoing project, current purpose is for skills pickup and demonstration.
-Learn Java Playwright by this project (e2e dir is for automation framework, gettingstarted dir is for Java, Playwright learning), try to cover passing test data via different ways: cucumber step argument, data table, csv file; support dynamic page factory, dynamic getLocators...</li>
+Learn Java Playwright by this project (e2e dir is for automation framework, gettingstarted dir is for Java, Playwright learning), try to cover passing test data via different ways: cucumber step argument, data table, csv file; support dynamic page factory, dynamic getLocators, API verification, Accessibility check, attach test data into allure report for debugging......</li>
 </ul>